Trifluoramine oxide: Production

 An alternate way to produce it is by burning nitric acid in fluorine, followed by rapid cooling.
-Yet another way is the photochemical reaction of fluorine and nitrosyl fluoride: F2 + FNO → F3NO.
-This reaction can also happen with heat, but hot fluorine is hard to contain without a reaction with the container. yet another production route is to thermally decompose nitrosyl hexafluoronickelate (NO)2NiF6 + ONF + ONF3.
+Yet another way is the photochemical reaction of fluorine and nitrosyl fluoride:

+This reaction can also happen with heat, but hot fluorine is hard to contain without a reaction with the container. yet another production route is to thermally decompose nitrosonium hexafluoronickelate(IV):